CommE2E/comm/docs/dev_environment.md

 The last configuration step is to set up an account on Phabricator, where we handle code review.
 Start by [logging in to Phabricator](https://phabricator.ashoat.com) using your GitHub account.

-Next, make sure you’re inside the directory containing the SquadCal Git repository, and run the following command:
+Next, make sure you’re inside the directory containing the Comm Git repository, and run the following command:

 ```
 arc install-certificate